Those Who Are About to Die Salute You: Background

 "Mandarin" started from a series of sketches by Dave Greenslade that were based on a Japanese soft scale.
 Tony Reeves compiled the sketches into the main theme and arranged the song.

 "Beware the Ides of March" borrows a theme of the fugue of "Toccata and Fugue in D minor" by Johann Sebastian Bach (Bach BWV 565).

 Colosseum also recorded "I Can't Live Without You", which appears on the 2004 re-release as a bonus track.

-Legacy
+Reception

 Allmusic's retrospective review is laudatory, saying the album "is a powerful one, unleashing each member's instrumental prowess at one point while consolidating each talent to form an explosive outpouring of progressive jazz/rock the next."
 They highly praised the variety and uniqueness of each song, the playing of the musicians, and the group's ability to create a blend of jazz, rock, and classical elements that was unconventional yet accessible.
 They concluded "the album never strays from its intensity or its creativity", and added that Valentyne Suite is similar and just as outstanding, even though Allmusic's official review of that album is largely negative.

 It was voted number 23 in the All-Time 50 Long Forgotten Gems from Colin Larkin's All Time Top 1000 Albums.